 Post harvest fertility management has a major impact on next year’s growth

 Preparing your vines for winter begins between harvest and the first frost.
-This stage of development is critically important to the success of next season.
+This stage of soil fertility management and development is critically important to the success of next season.
 Once the grapes are harvested, vines divert their energy to storing essential nutrients in the roots and cordon.
 The fall and winter months are an excellent time to focus on the real heroes of the vineyard - soil microbes.
-After all, soil biology is responsible for nutrient uptake in the vines and the taste of the wine.
+After all, soil biology is responsible for grape vine nutrient uptake and the taste of the wine.

 Start by identifying nutrient deficiencies and correct imbalancesSoil testing